bus-ticket-system-project/project/README.md

 External Requirements
 The system shall implement passenger privacy recognized that credit card details, IP address if booked online, as well as the names and personal information of emergency contacts.

+User Requirements

+User Requirement Definition

+The system shall generate seasonally management reports showing the cost of

+passengers describe by each station during a season.

+Usability Requirements

+ Aim of the system is that easy to use by passengers and station staff and errors

+should be minimized.

+ Passengers should set their preferred currency from drop-down list

+ Defining deposits and tax payment is important for customers.

+ Getting easier online payments

+ System should provide indicating enable/disable payments to passengers.

+ Providing offline payments also necessary option for passengers.

+Use Case For Transfer Data

+Station Box Officer transfer data ticket record system.
+These datas are saving passengers’

+informations which are passengers’ id, first name, surname, phone numbers, addresses, e-

+mail, gender, date etc. Another functions of the system is taking agency information,

+reservation information and payment information.